 Myth One: Sweating as a Cannabis Detox

-Most of us have heard of the approach to “sweat out toxins from the body.”
+The idea of trying to “sweat out toxins from your body” isn’t a new one.
 This recommendation seems to be given for all kinds of substances — you’re told to sweat out alcohol, a bad diet and marijuana.

 This advice is partially true — exercise can help release stored THC from fat tissue.
-So sweating it out technically works, but the results will barely be noticeable.
-For example, you might be rid of all stored THC in 27 days rather than 30.
-However, that difference is so small it’s likely not the solution you’re looking for.
+So, sweating out THC (the psychoactive compound in cannabis) technically works, but the results will barely be noticeable.
+For example, you might get rid of all stored THC in 27 days rather than 30.
+That’s probably not fast enough for it to be worth the effort.

-An interesting note is that people with lower body fat will rid their bodies of THC faster thanks to their faster metabolism.
-But a few visits to the gym won’t increase your metabolism fast enough for you to notice a difference in your marijuana detox timeline.
+THC is stored in the body’s fat cells, and people with lower body fat levels tend to get rid of THC more quickly than those with more body fat.
+That could be a good excuse to start hitting the gym regularly.
+Unfortunately, a few visits to the gym won’t increase your metabolism fast enough for you to notice a difference in your marijuana detox timeline.

 Myth Two: Drinking Water as a THC Detoxification